-Each Doctoral Psychology Intern is responsible for the review and content of Counseling and Psychological Services Policy & Procedures Manual as well as the Doctoral Psychology Internship Training Program Manual.
+Each Doctoral Psychology Intern is responsible for the review and content of Counseling and Psychological Services Protocol & Procedures (P&P) Manual as well as the Doctoral Psychology Internship Training Program Manual.
 Interns are required to sign an "Acknowledgement of Responsibility Form" which signifies that they have read and understand the contents of these documents, including the Due Process and Grievance Guidelines.
+Electronic signatures are accepted.